jumbleview/tspur/README.md

 # tspur

-Terminal Screen with Protected User Records (TSPUR) is the utility which may serve as terminal cheat sheet or password manager.
+Terminal Screen with Protected User Records (TSPUR) is the terminal application  with some user records presented as a table.
+It could be used as cheat sheet (for example to keep some usernames and passwords  together).

 ![TSPUR](./images/tspur.png)

+## General Description

-It is TUI application.
-The screen consists of two areas:
+Application terminal consists of two areas:

 * Top menu
 * Table with User Records

-To start the application supply it with single argument: path to file with data storage.
+Application starts with single argument: path to file with data storage.
 Storage is encoded and password protected.
-If such a storage does not exists yet application will ask you to enter the password and  will create a new storage.
+If such a storage does not exists application will ask you to enter the new password and  will create a new storage.

-Application starts with focus on the top menu.
-Hitting "Enter" while button "Select" is in focus put the focus on the table.
+At start application puts focus on the top menu.
+Hitting "Enter" while button "Select" is in focus move the focus to the table.
 To navigate through the table use arrow keys.
-To put focus  back on top menu use "Esc".
+To put focus  back on the top menu use "Esc".

-Number of table rows and columns is unlimited but it is unlikely somebody will use more then hundred rows or 3..5 columns.
-Rows contains one key cell (Record Name), which is always visible and several values which maybe visible or hidden.
+Number of table rows and columns is unlimited but it is unlikely somebody will use more then hundred rows or more then 3..5 columns.
+Each rows contains one cell (Record Name), which is always visible, and several values.
+Values on each row may be either all visible or all hidden.

+## Application Modes

 Application supports four modes: